sct/overseerr/docs/using-overseerr/settings/README.md

 If you have Overseerr behind a [reverse proxy](../../extending-overseerr/reverse-proxy-examples.md), enable this setting to allow Overseerr to correctly register client IP addresses.
 For details, please see the [Express documentation](http://expressjs.com/en/guide/behind-proxies.html).

-This setting is disabled by default.
+This setting is **disabled** by default.

 ### Enable CSRF Protection

 {% hint style="danger" %}
-**DO _NOT_ ENABLE THIS SETTING UNLESS YOU UNDERSTAND WHAT YOU ARE DOING!**
+**This is an advanced setting.** We do not recommend enabling it unless you understand the implications of doing so.
 {% endhint %}

 CSRF stands for **Cross-Site Request Forgery**.
 When this setting is enabled, all external API access that alters Overseerr application data is blocked.